Parameterizing the Angular Distribution of Emission: A Model for TOF-PET Low-Count Reconstruction: Parameterizing of the Angular Distribution of Emission (PADE) Model

-The following implementation of $\mathcal{V}\left( \right)$ was inspired by section 4.4.1 of~\cite{mardia2009directional} where it is pointed out that the uniform distribution is the only cyclic distribution that is invariant under rotation.
-We defined a weighted sum, that we will refer to as momentum, as a numerical characterization of the pixel projection-wise distribution.
-This metric was chosen over the mean since the latter requires a division by the number of elements in the distribution, $\sum_j \phi_{j,i} $, which would make $\mathcal{V}\left( \right)$ more complex and the resulting PADE model harder to solve.
-A visual representation of the key steps behind the computation of the metric are provided in Fig.~\ref{fig:visuUde_geo} and Fig.~\ref{fig:visuUde_num}.
-The goals behind these steps is to define an ordering for the projections, circumvent the discrete sampling of the projection domain and modify the emission angular space of each pixel such that it is centered at zero.
+$\mathcal{V}\left( \right)$ is implemented as follow.
 A partition of the emission angular space is obtained by using the lines that connect the detectors extremities to a pixel, as illustrated in Fig.~\ref{fig:emissionPartInScanner}.
 We refer to a part of that partition as a cone of emission, which is kind-of the dual of the TOF-less tube of response ($R_{j, :}$).
-The cones of emission of the pixel ($R_{:, i}$) in Fig.~\ref{fig:emissionPartInScanner} are highlighted in Fig.~\ref{fig:coneOfEmission}.
+The cones of emission of the pixel $i$ ($R_{:, i}$) in Fig.~\ref{fig:emissionPartInScanner} are highlighted in Fig.~\ref{fig:coneOfEmission}.
 Let $j_i^{\textrm{ref}}$ be a projection of reference for pixel $i$ from which valid projections, i.e. $\{j | R_{j,i} \neq 0.0\}$, can be ordered.
-The choice of $j_i^{\textrm{ref}}$ emulates a rotation over the emission angular space, as shown with the two examples of $j_i^{\textrm{ref}}$ given in Fig.~\ref{fig:coneOfEmission}.
-The resulting polar partition of the emission angular space for the brown $j_i^{\textrm{ref}}$ is shown in Fig.~\ref{fig:vizCircBothPartition}.
-An example of the distribution obtained for three emissions originating from the pixel is illustrated in Fig.~\ref{fig:vizCircBothPartitionExample}.
-The first line of Fig.~\ref{fig:udePenalViz_exA} and~\ref{fig:udePenalViz_exB} show the partition of the emission angular space obtained from the example in Fig.~\ref{fig:visuUde_geo}, respectively for the brown and red $j_i^{\textrm{ref}}$.
+The choice of $j_i^{\textrm{ref}}$ emulates a rotation over the emission angular space, as shown with the two examples of $j_i^{\textrm{ref}}$ given in Fig.~\ref{fig:coneOfEmission}, highlighted with the light red and the dark red lines.
+The resulting polar partition of the emission angular space for the dark red $j_i^{\textrm{ref}}$ is shown in Fig.~\ref{fig:vizCircBothPartition}.
+An example of the distribution obtained for three emissions originating from the pixel is illustrated in Fig.~\ref{fig:vizCircBothPartitionExample} for the polar partition of Fig.~\ref{fig:vizCircBothPartition}.
+The first line of Fig.~\ref{fig:udePenalViz_exA} and~\ref{fig:udePenalViz_exB} show the partition of the emission angular space obtained from the example in Fig.~\ref{fig:visuUde_geo}, respectively for the dark red and light red $j_i^{\textrm{ref}}$.
 Its discretization was defined as the middle position of the partition resulting from the choice of $j_i^{\textrm{ref}}$.
-Let $D(i, j_i^{\textrm{ref}})$ be a vector that holds that discretization and let $E(i, j_i^{\textrm{ref}}) = D(i, j_i^{\textrm{ref}}) / \pi - 0.5$ be the discretization employed by the metric, illustrated in the second line of Fig.~\ref{fig:udePenalViz_exA} and~\ref{fig:udePenalViz_exB}.
+Let $D(i, j_i^{\textrm{ref}})$ be a vector that holds that discretization and let $E(i, j_i^{\textrm{ref}}) = D(i, j_i^{\textrm{ref}}) / \pi - 0.5$ be the discretization employed by $\mathcal{V}\left( \right)$, illustrated in the second line of Fig.~\ref{fig:udePenalViz_exA} and~\ref{fig:udePenalViz_exB}.
 The subscript $\tilde{\jmath}$ will be used for $E(i, j_i^{\textrm{ref}})$ to specify that the order of the projections differs from $j$ and that only a subset of the projections are defined for a given pixel.
 Let $\mathcal{C}_i(\tilde{\jmath}, j_i^{\textrm{ref}})$ be a function that provides the projection index of the $\tilde{\jmath}$-th projection relative to $j_i^{\textrm{ref}}$ for pixel $i$.
 Thus, the momentum, i.e. a custom weighted sum, of the distribution $\phi_{:, i}$, which is not a mean, is